- Introduction

 Where do we create the definition?

-Let's have a look at the structure of the definitions repository:
+Let's have a look at the structure of the definitions repository.
+At the root of the repository there is:

 Initial setup of the definition file

-We'll be a bit lazy and copy most of the content from the BasicInfo for companies.
+To get a quick start we will copy most of the content from the BasicInfo for companies.

 Let's start by creating this simple initial version of the definition in src/test/ioxio-dataspace-guides/Country/BasicInfo.py: